freon4dsl/Freon-documentation/docu-content/010_Documentation/060_Customizations/020_External_Components/+page.md

 syntax `[external = <COMPONENT_NAME> ]`, where `<COMPONENT_NAME>` is the name of the desired component.
 Ensure there is no space between the opening square bracket (`[`) and the keyword `external`, and note that the component name must be included in the [`global`](/Documentation/Defining_an_Editor/Global_Projections) section of the default editor.
-The box type associated with a simple addition is `ExternalSimpleBox`.
+The box type associated with a simple addition is `SimpleExternalBox`.

 In the next example a simple animated gif component is added to the fragment projection.